oceanprotocol/docs/discover/faq.md

 You can delegate veOCEAN to others in order to facilitate farming, however, you need to understand how this works. ⁣ ⁣
-You can get the necessary info in the [docs](https://docs.oceanprotocol.com/user-guides/data-farming). ⁣
+You can get the necessary info in the [docs](https://docs.oceanprotocol.com/user-guides/data-farming). ⁣ (this is already in the docs and should be removed from here )
 </details>

 <details>